 5 Questions Web Developers Always Need Answers For

 In web development, just as in other fields, it can easily appear as if there are clear-cut solutions for everything.
 That’s at least the case for many of us neurotic perfectionists, as our world is built on clear-cut solutions.
-I like to say that in more cases than one thinks there actually is a definite and also correct answer—still, alas, not in all.
+In more cases than one thinks there actually is a definite and also correct answer—still, alas, not in all.

-There are some things in fact that are often if not always variable.
+There are some things that are often if not always variable.
 These we often if not always need to address anew.
-Here are some of these things, the ones I consider the most important higher level questions more senior developers need to have answers for, every time.
-Some of them with every new client or employer, some of them with every project; some of them through inquiry, some of them through insight.
+Here are some of these things, the ones I consider the most important higher level questions more senior developers need to have answers for.
+Some of them with every new client or employer, some of them with every project; some of them through inquiry, some of them through research.

 - What Are the Goals—for Company, Team, Project, Individual?

 - What Are Company and Team Like—Size, Composition, Culture, Geography?

 - How Good Are We—Company, Team, Individual?